 elgado's official color is green, PMS 336.
 The Athletic Department often uses gold, PMS 109, in addition to green PMS 336.
-PMS 2221 may also be used as an accent color with Delgado green.
 The CMKY formula (for four-color process printing) for the Delgado green is 100 percent cyan, 67 percent yellow and 59 percent black.
 The RGB formula (for use in Web application, on-screen viewing and PowerPoint presentations) for the Delgado green is 55 percent green.